 The Department provides high quality teaching and outreach programs.
 Undergraduate degrees are offered in Economics and in Agricultural Business.
 DAEE courses also play substantial service roles for other programs in the University.
 The Department offers a very rigorous, highly respected Master's degree in Applied Economics.
 DAEE teaching is innovative and consistently of very high quality.
 Examples of such innovations include the "Conception to Consumption," course, which in 2007 traveled to Europe to study Montana's global beef industry.
 The DAEE is committed to providing unbiased, research-based outreach education.
 DAEE faculty members respond to numerous information and analytical requests from State Legislators, U.S. Congressmen, Senators, and their staffs.
 A large DAEE outreach program is collaborative with the Montana Tribal Colleges to support research and education of American Indians in Montana.
 The DAEE's typical yearly outreach efforts include more than 150 separate presentations delivered to participants in Montana, and more than 30 to participants outside of Montana.
-Nine DAEE faculty members have won national awards for outstanding Extension and outreach programs and/or careers
+Nine DAEE faculty members have won national awards for outstanding Extension and outreach programs and/or careers.

 In 2006, the department underwent a thorough external academic review.
 The review concluded that, "The Department of AEE is fundamentally a strong and central unit within Montana State University.
 It is an important source of talent and expertise for the State.
 It is also a well-respected contributor to high-quality scholarship and policy advice within the state as well as nationally and internationally.
 Members of the department publish in the top journals in Agricultural Economics and Economics.
 Faculty members have also served in prominent positions in government and in professional organizations."
-With respect to teaching, "The quality of instruction offered to both undergraduates and Masters' candidates is high. ...
-The result is that the students are well-trained and highly successful."
+With respect to teaching, "The quality of instruction offered to both undergraduates and Masters' candidates is high. ...The result is that the students are well-trained and highly successful."
 With respect to research, "the quality and productivity of published research is exceptional for a department that does not maintain a large graduate program of offer a PhD."
 With respect to outreach, "The outreach programs of the department are generally of high quality, timely, topical, visible, and well-received.
 They have high impact in the state."

-Departmental Base Budget Overview Department Plant Scien ces & Plan t Pathology Executive Provost Index 412300 Program 01 Base Budgets : 10-Year % 1998 1999 2000 2001 2002 2003 2004 2005 2006 2007 2008 Change 88,740 540,743 624,180 598,206 590,058 570,818 577,686 582,547 611,508 602,942 620,745 599.51%
+Departmental Base Budget Overview Department Plant Scien nces & Plan t Pathology Executive Provost Index 412300 Program 01 Base Budgets : • • 10-Year % 2000 2001 2002 2003 2004 2005 2006 2007 2008 2009 Change 624,180 598,206 590,058 570,818 577,686 582,547 611,508 602,942 620,745 636,041 1.90%

 The Plant Sciences and Plant Pathology Department (PSPP) was formed in 1999 with faculty from three departments.
-In 2005, we added 2 faculty from the disbanded Entomology dept. and we had another Entomology position assigned to our department in FY2008.
-Our mission is to provide leadership and expertise in plant sciences, plant pathology and crop-related entomology in undergraduate and graduate student training, research programs, and outreach/service activities.
-The department plays a crucial role in the Land Grant mission of the university and is the only unit in the state focused primarily on plants, their pathogens and pests.
+In July 2005, we added 2 faculty (both with 20% CoA appointments) from the disbanded Entomology department.
+Our mission is to provide leadership and expertise in plant sciences and plant pathology in undergraduate and graduate student training, research programs, and outreach/service activities.
+The department plays a crucial role in the overall mission of the university as a land grant institution and is the only unit in the state focused primarily on plants and their pathogens.
 We are the largest collection of plant biologists in the region.

 As PSPP was formed in 1999, the "10-yr % change" figure is misleading.
-The PSPP budget is now essentially back to FY2000 levels, despite adding 4 tenure-track faculty FTE (from UPBAC FY06 KPI data).
-The bulk of the increases in base budget in recent years can be accounted for by the salaries of Entomology faculty members reassigned to PSPP and raises.
+Since FY2000, PSPP has experienced a 2% net reduction in base budget despite an increase in number of courses offered and a 50% increase in total student credit hours taught per faculty FTE (from FY05 KPI data).
+The increase in base budget between the 05-06 fiscal years can be totally accounted for by the CoA salaries of the two new faculty members from Entomology and raises.